Find a mentor

 - enables new students to embrace the challenges and opportunities that university offers.

-Every commencing online undergraduate student is allocated an online mentor, who is available to support them through their first semester.
-Online mentors connect with their students through live chat and forum discussions through the online student Moodle area.
-They help you connect with other online students in the same program, and are available to answer any questions to have about getting used to online study.
-They also help you become familiar with the study supports and resources that are available to you while studying online and have loads of tips about managing your study and life, because they are online students too.
+If you are a commencing online undergraduate student you will also be allocated a Mentor.
+Your mentor will be available to support you through the first five weeks of semester through live chat and forum discussions in the online student Moodle area.
+Your Mentor will help you connect with other online students in the same school, and are available to answer any questions you have about online study because they are also current students.

 When will I meet my mentor?

-O-Week is a very important time for first-year students because it gives you a head-start to knowing what to expect in your program of study.
-You will meet your mentor during this week.
+Orientation Week is a very important time for first-year students because it provides a head-start in knowing what to expect in your program.
+You will meet your Mentor during this week.

 Contact the Student Academic and Study Support team

-If you would like more information, please feel free to email us at firstname.lastname@example.org or call us on 1800 333 864.
+If you would like more information, or are unsure who your mentor is, please feel free to email us at firstname.lastname@example.org or call us on 5327 6997.